-In other words, employees don’t take any real risk with Stock Appreciation Rights but are also subject to stock market fluctuations.
+In other words, employees don’t take any real risk with SARs but are also subject to stock market fluctuations.

-Stock Appreciation Rights (SARs) vs Stock Options – Compared
+Stock Appreciation Rights vs Stock Options – Compared

-There are lots of similarities between SARS and Stock Options, so let’s look at them first:
+So far, we’ve seen some similarities between SARS and Stock Options as we discuss.
+Let’s look at them first:

 - Both SARs and Stock Options are granted at a set price

-- They both will generally have a vesting period (how long you hold onto them) and an expiration date
+- They both will generally have a vesting period (time-based or performance-based) and an expiration date

 - Both can be awarded in the form of shares (although it’s more common with SARs to be awarded via a cash bonus)